Burgon Society

-The Burgon Society is a learned society and educational charity for the study and research of academic dress.
+The Burgon Society is a society and educational charity for the study and research of academic dress.
 The society was founded in 2000 and is named after John William Burgon (1813–1888) from whom the Burgon shape academic hood takes its name.
 Its current president is Graham Zellick, CBE, QC, former Vice-Chancellor of the University of London.
 His predecessors were James P. S. Thomson, former Master of London Charterhouse (2011–16) and the organist John Birch.

 In 2010, the society received charity status from the Charity Commission.

 Activities

 The society publishes Transactions of the Burgon Society, an annual journal of peer-reviewed research into academic dress.
 It holds a spring conference each year and organises visits to robemakers, universities and other institutions.

 One of the society's founding fellows, Nicholas Groves, created the Groves classification system for academic dress, in which the most common shapes of British gowns, hoods and caps are coded for easy reference.
 He also designed the gowns of the University of Malta.
 His design, selected from entries submitted in an international competition, debuted in November 2011 at a degree ceremony in Valletta, Malta.